Hillsong United

-Hillsong United (stylised as Hillsong UNITED or UNITED) is a contemporary worship collective originating from Hillsong Church.
+Hillsong United (stylised as Hillsong UNITED or UNITED) was a contemporary worship collective originating from Hillsong Church.
 Since forming in 1998 out of the church's youth ministry, the group has released fifteen live albums and six studio albums.

 Band members are involved in Hillsong Church services and also play for the church.
 The band has toured in a number of countries, leading worship in various places and has an international influence.